 Now just set up your breading station: 1) Flour seasoned with salt and pepper 2) egg beaten with milk or water added to double the mixture 3) seasoned breadcrumbs (I use store bought but feel free to make your own, by adding in basil, pepper, grated cheese, parsley and any other spices you may like, just don’t overdo the oregano if you use it)

 If you like cheese than Chicken Neapolitan is for you!
-It’s uses four cheeses and is simply delicious.
+It uses four kinds of cheese and is simply delicious.